GabrielFlores8227/GabrielFlores8227/README.md

 ## 🚀 About 🚀

-Currently pursuing a degree in Systems Development.
-I have a keen interest in developing and bringing projects to life.
-While I possess significant back-end skills, I am constantly seeking new challenges to broaden my horizons.
+Full-Stack Developer and Linux Administrator, skilled in building robust web applications.
+Currently pursuing a degree in Analysis and Systems Development.
+Proficient in both back-end development and Linux server management, with expertise in database administration.
+Committed to delivering efficient, secure, and high-performing solutions.
+Always eager to learn and stay updated with the latest technologies.

 ## 🛠️ Main Tools 🛠️